Joe Pickett (TV series): Season 2 (2023)

+Production

 Cast

-In April 2021, it was announced that Michael Dorman would star in the title role whilst David Alan Grier, Julianna Guill, Sharon Lawrence, Mustafa Speaks, Paul Sparks, Skywalker Hughes and Kamryn Pilva joined the cast as series regulars.
+In April 2021, it was announced that Michael Dorman would star in the title role whilst David Alan Grier, Julianna Guill, Sharon Lawrence, Mustafa Speaks, Paul Sparks, Skywalker Hughes, and Kamryn Pilva joined the cast as series regulars.

-In June 2022, Vivienne Guynn, Chad Rook and Aadila Dosani were promoted to series regulars for the second season.
-Keean Johnson also joined the cast as a series regular whilst Alex Breaux, Sean Wei Mah, John Ralston, Cheryl De Luca, Chris Gauthier, Emily Alabi, T’áncháy Redvers and Aaron Dean Eisenberg were set to recur.
+In June 2022, Vivienne Guynn, Chad Rook, and Aadila Dosani were promoted to series regulars for the second season.
+Keean Johnson also joined the cast as a series regular whilst Alex Breaux, Sean Wei Mah, John Ralston, Cheryl De Luca, Chris Gauthier, Emily Alabi, T'áncháy Redvers, and Aaron Dean Eisenberg were set to recur.

 Development

 In March 2021, Spectrum Originals ordered Joe Pickett straight to series and would be based on C.J.
 Box's series of novels of the same name.
-The first season is an adaption of the first and third Joe Pickett novels, Open Season and Winterkill respectively.
+The first season was an adaptation of the first and third Joe Pickett novels, Open Season and Winterkill respectively.
+On October 31, 2023, the series was canceled after two seasons.

 Filming

 Although the series' setting is the rural town of Saddlestring, Wyoming, the series was filmed on location around Calgary, specifically the Cochrane area.

 In July 2022, the second season started production in Okotoks, Alberta and High River, Alberta.